Pavement Management Program

 - Pothole Patching - This is the temporary patching of potholes using hot or cold mix asphalt, or spray patching.
 View this video from MnDOT to find out more about potholing.

-- Sealcoat – This is the surface application of an asphalt emulsion followed by the placement of small graded aggregate.
+- Seal Coat and Crack Seal – Seal coat is the surface application of an asphalt emulsion followed by the placement of small graded aggregate.
 This process creates a wear-resistant coating that protects pavements from oxidation and the effects of moisture.
-View the 2016 Sealcoat map to see which street will be affected this year.
+Crack sealing fills visible cracks and curb lines to prevent water intrusion into the subgrade.

-- Mill and Overlay (Resurfacing) – This process removes the top 1 to 2 inches of distressed or cracked pavement and replaces it with a new layer of hot mix asphalt.
+- Mill and Overlay (Resurfacing) – This process removes the top 2 inches of distressed or cracked pavement and replaces it with a new layer of hot mix asphalt.

 - Reclaim / Recycle (Rehabilitation) – This process is used when a complete reconstruction is unnecessary, but the road surface is in need of more improvement than sealcoating or resurfacing can provide.
 In this process, a mill / reclaim machine removes the entire full-depth road surface and grinds the asphalt to a specific gradation that can be reused as a base for a new full-depth road surface.